 Community health assessments (CHAs) are becoming more and more ubiquitous.
 Most prominently, the IRS now mandates that tax-exempt hospitals perform community health needs assessments every three years.
-Similarly, through a program launched in 2011, the Public Health Accreditation Board (PHAB) requires CHAs for public health departments seeking national accreditation.
+Similarly, through a program launched in 2011, the Public Health Accreditation Board (PHAB) requires local public health departments seeking national accreditation to conduct a CHA.

 Not only are CHAs required for hospitals and public health departments, but health maintenance organizations (HMOs), federally qualified community health centers, community action agencies (CAAs), community development financial institutions (CDFIs), and even Massachusetts’s transportation projects can be required to conduct similar, if not the same, health assessments.